 In Ottawa, you can visit the National Gallery, the Notre Dame Cathedral Basilica and the Canada Aviation and Space Museum.
 You can grab a drink in the Heart and Crown, the Rabbit Hole, or one of the other great bars before going for dinner in one of the city’s 2,100 restaurants.

 In Toronto, you can go to Ripley’s Aquarium of Canada, visit the Hockey Hall of Fame and see the only real castle in Canada, Casa Loma.
 Afterwards, you can rest your feet with a drink and dinner in one of Toronto’s approximately 8,100 bars and restaurants.

 Its location on Lake Ontario affects Toronto’s weather.
 It makes its winters warmer and the summers cooler than they would be otherwise.
 The lakeside location also means the summers are humid, which people can find uncomfortable.

 Despite being one of Canada’s warmer winter cities, there is still snow on the ground most days between mid-December and mid-March.
 Sometimes in the summer, Toronto suffers from fog which is caused by factories and industrial plants located on the Great Lakes.

-July is the warmest month in Toronto with an average maximum temperature of 26°C and in January the coldest with an average minimum temperature of -7°C.
+July is the warmest month in Toronto with an average maximum temperature of 26°C and January is the coldest with an average minimum temperature of -7°C.

-There are two factors that make the weather in Ottawa different from Toronto.
+Two factors make the weather in Ottawa different from Toronto.
 First, it is further north, and second, it is not a lakeside city.
 This results in higher summer temperatures and colder winters.